Updated on October 7, 2015.

 Bonus Tip: You can use this same strategy for hotel bookings as well.
 Just watch for cancellation fees as you approach your check-in date.

 Unless you have a need for a specific type of vehicle, book the cheapest car class you can find.
 Often upgrading is cheaper at the counter, and if they are out of your car class when you arrive you can often get an upgrade for free.
 Even when you get out to the garage, if you don’t like your car you can ask an agent if it’s okay to pick a different one.
 I’ve scored a couple interesting rides this way – a brand new Toyota Prius when they first came out, and more recently I chose a Fiat 500 over the Chevy Aveo I was assigned.
-My girlfriend did a nice write up of the Fiat on her own blog – you can check it out at http://notjustforgamblers.com/the-fiat-500/.
 Of course if you have your heart set on something specific, then pony up the cash and special order it in advance.
 I did this for the Pontiac Solstice above – well worth it.
 Just make sure your insurance will cover it.

 Getting around Las Vegas

 Las Vegas, like most major American cities is essentially a grid.
 Streets run East and West of Las Vegas Blvd, and North and South of Fremont Street.
-While it is often fairly easy to navigate the city using this information and a decent sense of direction, it’s 2012 – use a GPS.
+While it is often fairly easy to navigate the city using this information and a decent sense of direction, it’s the 21st century – use a GPS.
+Set your destination while parked, use voice guidance and do not fiddle with your GPS while driving – even stopped at a traffic light.
+If you have a passenger, let them handle the GPS.
+Nevada Police can and will site people for distracted driving if they are seen operating electronics while at the wheel.
+That’s not the fine you’re looking for.

 Lanes in Las Vegas are divided using small round white bumps.
 Hitting a lot of them is a pretty strong indication that you shouldn’t be driving – hence the term “drunk bumps.”
 If you can’t avoid these bumps, park the car and call a cab.
 You do not want to get a DUI in Sin City.